rutwikdeshmukh/loged/README.md

 ./catlog stop       # Stop server
-./catlog status     # Check if server is running ./catlog update     # Stop, rebuild, and restart server ./catlog uninstall  # Remove all catlog files and configurations
+./catlog status     # Check if server is running ./catlog update     # Stop, rebuild, and restart server ./catlog restart    # Restart with IP detection and SSL regeneration ./catlog uninstall  # Remove all catlog files and configurations
 ```